MiniZinc/libminizinc/es/modelling2.rst

     single: coercion; bool2int
     single: coercion; int2float

 In MiniZinc one can *coerce* a Boolean value to an integer value using the :mzn:`bool2int` function.
 Similarly one can coerce an integer value to a float value using :mzn:`int2float`.
-  The instantiation of the coerced value is the same as the argument, e.g. :mzn:`par bool` is coerced to :mzn:`par int`, while :mzn:`var bool` is coerced to :mzn:`var int`.

-  MiniZinc automatically coerces Boolean expressions to integer expressions and integer expressions to float expressions, by inserting :mzn:`bool2int` and :mzn:`int2float` in the model appropriately.
+The instantiation of the coerced value is the same as the argument, e.g. :mzn:`par bool` is coerced to :mzn:`par int`, while :mzn:`var bool` is coerced to :mzn:`var int` MiniZinc automatically coerces Boolean expressions to integer expressions and integer expressions to float expressions, by inserting :mzn:`bool2int` and :mzn:`int2float` in the model appropriately.
 Note that it will also coerce Booleans to floats using two steps.

 Set Constraints